palaceswitcher/SMW-NES-Disassembly/style_guide.md

 ## General Styling
 - Avoid referring to the player as "Mario" or "Luigi", and instead just say "Player".
+- Immediate values for instructions should be represented by hexadecimal in most cases, unless used for math or PRG bank switching, where decimal should instead be used.

 ## Label Styling
 - Jumps, branches, tables, and RAM addresses should always be written in TitleCase and should not be too verbose.